TechEmpower/FrameworkBenchmarks/README.md

 Results of continuous benchmarking runs are available in real time [here](https://tfb-status.techempower.com/).

 #### Data Visualization
-If you have a `results.json` file that you would like to visualize, you can [do that here](https://www.techempower.com/benchmarks/#section=test)(these will be visualized using the metadata from the last known round; if you are adding a new test, it will not visualize anything).
+If you have a `results.json` file that you would like to visualize, you can [do that here](https://www.techempower.com/benchmarks/#section=test).
 You can also attach a `runid` parameter to that url where `runid` is a run listed on [tfb-status](https://tfb-status.techempower.com) like so: https://www.techempower.com/benchmarks/#section=test&runid=fd07b64e-47ce-411e-8b9b-b13368e988c6

 ## Contributing

 The community has consistently helped in making these tests better, and we welcome any and all changes.
 Reviewing our contribution practices and guidelines will help to keep us all on the same page.
 The [contribution guide](https://frameworkbenchmarks.readthedocs.org/en/latest/Development/Contributing-Guide/) can be found in the [TFB documentation](https://frameworkbenchmarks.readthedocs.org/).

-Join in the conversation at our [Google Group](https://groups.google.com/forum/?fromgroups=#!forum/framework-benchmarks), or chat with us on [Freenode](https://webchat.freenode.net/) at `#techempower-fwbm`.
+Join in the conversation on our [mailing list](https://groups.google.com/forum/?fromgroups=#!forum/framework-benchmarks), on [Twitter](https://twitter.com/tfbenchmarks), or chat with us on [Freenode](https://webchat.freenode.net/) at `#techempower-fwbm`.